 Start the Square Bridge Integration Wizard.

-If you have already authorized Square Bridge for a Square account with your Square Bridge account, choose your Square account from the drop-down menu.
+If you've already authorized Square Bridge for a Square account with your Square Bridge account, choose your Square account from the drop-down menu.
 Otherwise, complete the next step.

-If you have not authorized Square Bridge yet, choose Link a Square Account to start linking your Sandbox Square account with your account.
+If you haven't authorized Square Bridge yet, choose Link a Square Account to start linking your Sandbox Square account with your Dynamics 365 Business Central account.

-Do not create an integration between your live Square account and external system account until you have validated Square Bridge with test accounts and environments.
+Don't create an integration between your live Square account and external system account until you've validated Square Bridge with test accounts and environments.

 When prompted, sign in to your Sandbox Square account.